“You've met me at a very strange time in my life”

 You appreciate hack value.

-You've read all the way down here and haven't been successfully put off by my attempts to come across less approachable than I really am.
+You've read all the way down here and haven't been successfully put off by my attempts to come across as less approachable & more pretentious than I really am.

 Be funny! \(ツ)/¯